 - 4.12 In conducting a merger assessment and applying the SLC test, CCS may develop a theory or theories of harm.
-Developing theories of harm provides a framework for assessing potential changes arising from the merger, impact or expected harm, from the loss of rivalry between the merging firms and which CCS may be concerned with. - 4.13 In formulating theories of harm, CCS will consider how rivalry might be affected post-merger.
+Developing theories of harm provides a framework for assessing potential changes arising from the merger, including impact or expected harm from the loss of rivalry between the merging firms and also, for assessing the appropriate merger remedies in the event a merger leads to SLC concerns. - 4.13 In formulating theories of harm, CCS will consider how rivalry might be affected post-merger.
 For example, a merger between two competing firms may harm the rivalry process in terms of price, the quantity sold, service quality, product range, product quality and innovation.
+CCS will also seek to understand the commercial rationale for the merger.
+However, the development of a theory or theories of harm will be based on objective assessment of the circumstances surrounding the transaction and not the subjective intentions of the merging parties.